Building a Lightning-Fast Search Experience: Mistakes, Breakthroughs, and Performance Wins

 - Page Load: 11.34s (when all resources are fully loaded)

-These numbers were far from our target of 2-3 seconds for full interactivity.
+These numbers were far from our target of 2-3 seconds for full interactivity, and my usual optimization tricks weren't making a meaningful difference.

 Eureka!
 The Hidden Culprit

-Then I discovered the "Block Requests" feature in Chrome DevTools—which became the turning point in my investigation.
+After familiarizing myself with advanced Chrome DevTools techniques, I discovered the "Block Requests" feature—which became the turning point in my investigation.

-I began systematically blocking different network requests to isolate their impact.
-What I discovered was shocking:
+This feature allowed me to systematically disable different network requests to isolate their impact on performance.
+What I discovered was both surprising and frustrating.

 When I blocked just these redundant requests, our metrics improved dramatically: